 Kambaba jasper from Madagascar is also known as crocodile jasper and kabamba stone.
-Much of the geological information online about this relatively rare material is vague and inaccurate.
+Much of the geological information about this relatively rare and distinctive stone is vague and inaccurate.

-I was first shown kambaba jasper whilst at one of my suppliers in India in 2002.
-I was told this distinctive stone was called star galaxy jasper.
+I was first introduced to kambaba jasper in India in 2002.
+I was told it was called star galaxy jasper.
 Upon returning home I discovered that was a trade name used by gem cutters in Jaipur.

 Also known as blue-green algae, cyanobacteria have a fossil record which dates back almost three and a half billion years.
 It's for this reason that some claim kambaba jasper is more than three billion years old.

-Whilst doing research on kambaba jasper not one article I read gave detailed or correct information about its geological makeup.
-Nor did it give any details regarding where in Madagascar it was found.
+Whilst doing research on kambaba jasper not one article I read gave detailed or correct geological information about the stone.
+Nor could I find any details regarding the location in Madagascar where it's found.

 I eventually stumbled across a relatively old thread in an online forum.
 It had been started by someone who asked whether kambaba jasper was a stromatolite.
 The replies which covered several pages featured arguments both for and against.

-Having read the entire thread carefully, I found this comment particularly interesting;
+Having read the entire thread I found this comment particularly interesting;

 "I’ve been sitting on my hands trying to stay out of this debate.
 There's a lot of hokum and claptrap kicking around concerning this material which has created considerable confusion.
 Kambaba Jasper is an invented name for what was hailed in the fringes of the lapidary world as a new material but isn’t.
 It's a relatively newly-discovered exposure of an already known material.
 It has been studied by experts and isn’t stromatolitic or even sedimentary, at least not in the samples that have been analysed.